MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-delegated-provider.md

 1. Sign in as an Azure Stack operator.

 2. Create the offer that enables users to become delegated providers.
-This requires that you create a plan and an offer based on it:
+First you need to create a plan, and then an offer based on it:

    a.
 [Create a plan](azure-stack-create-plan.md).
        This plan should include only the subscriptions service.
 In this